‘Key achievement’ in psychedelics research boosts search for new neurological drugs

 TRC research chemicals for mental disorders and neurodegenerative diseases

 TRC has more than 40 years’ experience working through some of the most complex synthetic pathways to deliver you high quality research chemicals.
-We have a large range, including many unique bioactive molecules for research into mental disorders and neurodegenerative diseases, and our world-leading chemists are expert in engineering specific solutions for customers.
+We have a large range, including many unique bioactive molecules for research into and neurodegenerative diseases, and our world-leading chemists are expert in engineering specific solutions for customers.
 TRC also provides wide ranging controlled substances, hallucinogens, and psychedelics.
-To support neurobiology in general, ATCC offer a large collection of in vitro tools, including NPC derived from normal and Parkinson’s donors, LRRK2 KI lines, Schwann cells, >70 brain lines and HCMI Patient Derived brain cancer models.
+To support neurobiology in general, ATCC offer a large collection of, including NPC derived from normal and Parkinson’s donors, LRRK2 KI lines, Schwann cells, >70 brain lines and HCMI Patient Derived brain cancer models.